-World in isolation, a surge of new users for Twitter
+A world in isolation, a surge of new users for Twitter

 Revenue fell by about a fifth to $683 million, far short of the $702 million Wall Street had expected, according to a survey of analysts by FactSet.

-Twitter’s advertising business was hit harder than its larger rivals Google and Facebook, and analysts were expecting these losses to continue in the second quarter.
-But Facebook is the primary subject of a boycott by hundreds of advertisers over its policies and actions on hate speech and misinformation.
-The effect of the boycott, which runs for at least the month of July so would not be included in the second quarter, is not clear for Twitter – some advertisers are pausing ads on all social media, while some analysts believe others may redirect ad spending to Twitter from Facebook.
+Ad revenue fell 15% in the last three weeks of June, which was better than the 27% decline in the final three weeks of March, with advertiser demand returning as the protests subsided, Chief Financial Officer Ned Segal said in the earnings call.

-That has not stopped new users from flocking to the platform as they isolate.
+New users have been flocking to the platform as they isolate, with the number of daily active users jumping to 186 million.

 “Twitter’s strength as a news and entertainment source has helped buoy engagement during the pandemic as housebound consumers use the platform for real-time news and information,” said eMarketer analyst Jasmine Enberg.
-But she does not expect this to continue as stay-at-home restrictions are beginning to lift and people are starting to return to more normal routines.
+But she does not expect this to continue as stay-at-home restrictions begin to lift and people start returning to more normal routines.

+The earnings were overshadowed by the continuing fallout from a hack last week that targeted 130 accounts, including world leaders, celebrities and tech moguls, and appeared designed to lure their Twitter followers into sending money to an anonymous Bitcoin account.
+The company revealed more details Wednesday, saying hackers accessed the direct message inboxes of 36 accounts, including an elected Dutch official.
+It didn’t identify the official but Dutch anti-Islam lawmaker Geert Wilders said it was him.

+“Last week was a really tough week for all of us at Twitter,” Dorsey said.
+“We feel terrible about the security incident that negatively affected the people we serve and their trust in us.”